-- ii. justification for the additional activity based on relevance to the home country's development priorities - iii. evidence that they are likely to return to a position in their home country or region which will enable them to pass on their research skills (e.g. evidence of previous relevant employment in an academic or research environment or a letter of potential employment in such an institution on their return) and forge research links that will benefit Australia and the home country. - 8.8.8.
-At least 30 days is required for the request to be considered and for DFAT to consult with partner governments DFAT will not support awardees remaining in Australia pending a decision on approval for an upgrade. - 8.8.9.
-Awardees must not remain in Australia beyond their final departure date (refer Section 17.3) while awaiting for DFAT approval for the post-externally funded program. - 8.8.10.
-The Australia Awards Delivery Section in consultation with Program Areas and the partner government if applicable, will consider the request from the awardee to return to Australia within the two-year exclusion period.
+8.8.10. {A} At least 30 days is required for the request to be considered and for DFAT to consult with partner governments DFAT will not support awardees remaining in Australia pending a decision on approval for an upgrade.

-- 8.8.11.
-If the delegate approves the request, the awardee will be required to sign and return a deed of amendment to their initial contract with the Commonwealth of Australia to confirm their intention to return to their home country for the remainder of the two-year exclusion period. - 8.8.12.
-When DFAT receives the signed deed of amendment, it will provide the awardee with a letter of no objection to attach to their visa application.
+- 8.8.11. {A} Awardees must not remain in Australia beyond their final departure date (refer Section 17.3) while awaiting for DFAT approval for the post-externally funded program. - 8.8.12. {S} The Global Education and Scholarships Section in consultation with Program Areas and the partner government if applicable, will consider the request from the awardee to return to Australia within the two-year exclusion period. - 8.8.13. {S} If the delegate approves the request, the awardee will be required to sign and return a deed of amendment to their initial contract with the Commonwealth of Australia to confirm their intention to return to their home country for the remainder of the two-year exclusion period. - 8.8.14. {S} When DFAT receives the signed deed of amendment, it will provide the awardee with a 'No Objection Letter' to attach to their visa application.